Natural portraits by an Isle of Wight photographer

 Photography is a mirror – it captures Sam laughing, smiling with spontaneous glee shining in her eyes.
 Recording how bright and beautiful she is in a fleeting moment.
 Sun shining bright through the trees, a quiet moment when Sam can be truly herself.

-We finished with a conversation – what the future holds in 2015.
+We finished with a conversation – what the future holds next year.

 Freestyle dancing, a possible move to Guildford and her pals.
 As I got to know Sam as a friend I gradually understood how fun she is, but not just that – she’s one of those pick-you-up, spin-you-around, makes-you-smile-giggling-stupidly fun that leaves you breathless.